sagemath/trac_to_gh/Issue 503.md

 }
 ```

-Changing assignee from boothby to roed.
+Changing assignee from boothby to @roed314.